Escape from Duckov Core Game Mechanics Guide

 IV.
 Exploration and Economic System

-1. Extraction Mechanism
+1. Extraction Mechanics

-• Other Maps: Most maps require finding extraction points marked with green smoke or special exits.
+- Other Maps: Most maps require you to find an extraction point marked with green smoke or a special exit.

-2. Scavenging and Pet Slot
+2. Scavenging and the Pet Slot

 3. Special NPC Trading